4 Tips to Keep Your Money Goals on Track this Year

 Be on the lookout for savings: It doesn’t matter what you’re buying, you can probably find it cheaper somewhere else.
 Have you looked online?
 You’ll probably find exactly what you’re looking for on the internet, and usually for a lot less.
 If you don’t feel like waiting for something to be shipped, see if the store will price match your online price.

 Stop forgetting to pay bills: Have you mapped out your monthly bills and their due dates?
 If you’re not a very organized person, it may be time to design an auto pay schedule that will keep you from missing any payments.
-Paying your bills on-time is must if you want to keep your credit score up.
+Paying your bills on-time is a must if you want to keep your credit score up.

 Embrace frugality: No matter how much money you make, you should always try to spend less than you want to.
 You’ll be glad you filled up that savings account when an emergency arises.